 6.5.7.
 Hot soak evaporative emissions test

-Within 7 minutes after the dynamometer test and within 2 minutes of the engine being switched off, the hot soak evaporative emissions test shall be performed in accordance to paragraph 5.5. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
+Within 7 minutes after the dynamometer test and within 2 minutes of the engine being switched off, the hot soak evaporative emissions test shall be performed in accordance with paragraph 5.5. of Annex 7 to the 07 series of amendments to UN Regulation No. 83.
 The hot soak losses shall be calculated according to paragraph 7.1. of this Annex and recorded as MHS.

 6.5.8.
 Soak